- Code ENVS6025

 - Course subject Environmental Science

 This course uses three case studies to develop a multi-faceted, research-based understanding of complex environmental problems that graduating students can apply in future research or work environments.
 The course emphasises integrative, engaged, and research-based approaches to complexity.
 The first two cases present complex local and national issues in collaboration with key stakeholders.
 Students engage with these issues by drawing on a range of theoretical concepts and practical tools.
-The learning from these cases is then applied to a 'do-it-yourself' case study selected by students and conducted as a group project, again in collaboration with local stakeholders.
+The learning from these cases is then applied to a developing a research project proposal.
 The focus throughout is on case studies as vehicles for learning and reflection, as well as a testing ground for tools, techniques and approaches discussed in the course.

 Note: Graduate students attend joint classes with undergraduates but are assessed separately.
 During the second part of the course graduate students attend specialist case-based tutorials with peers.